benmvp/slides/2017/nodevember/why-react.md

 - **Existing apps**: React _can_ be used with other libs like Backbone for a gradual transition (what we're doing)
 - This list was lifted from a tweet from Cory, so thanks!
-- He's got a new Pluralsight course called _React: The Big Pciture_

 =====